ProfessionalWiki/AutomatedValues/README.md

 }
 ```

 Rules can be defined on page `MediaWiki:AutomatedValues`.
-Alternatively they can be defined in LocalSettings.php, see the [PHP Configuration](#php-configuration) section.
+Alternatively, they can be defined in LocalSettings.php, see the [PHP Configuration](#php-configuration) section.

-To define rules for your wiki, simply head over to `MediaWiki:AutomatedValues` and create the page.
+To define rules for your wiki, head to `MediaWiki:AutomatedValues` and create the page.
 This page only accepts JSON that
 adheres to the [JSON Schema].
-If you enter invalid JSON, the page will refuse to save your changes.
+The page will refuse to save your changes if you enter invalid JSON.

 Editing of pages in the `MediaWiki` namespace, which includes `MediaWiki:AutomatedValues`, is likely restricted to users
 with elevated permissions.
 By default, MediaWiki restricts editing in this namespace to people with the `editinterface` right.